splunk/public-o11y-docs/gdi/monitors/chrony.md

 ```
 ### Configuration options

-The following table shows the configuration options for this monitor type:
+The following table shows the configuration options for this integration:

  Option | Required | Type | Description |
 | --- | --- | --- | --- |